melhaer/ntl/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-To connect the repo with the json-server, open the `https://github.com/melhaer/ntl/tree/master/api` folder on your local machine na use console to run `npm start` in a different window.
+To connect the repo with the json-server, open the `https://github.com/melhaer/ntl/tree/master/api` folder on your local machine and in the console run `npm start` in a different window.

 It will run on [http://localhost:3000](http://localhost:3000) and you will be able to see the JSON structure at [http://localhost:3001/quotes](http://localhost:3001/quotes)